One Month Lam Rim Meditation Course

 During this month there is the time to get the process going.
 Lama Yeshe used to say: Our wisdom light is light a puny little flame, it needs protection, taking it out of the wind, so it can grow and shine brightly.
 Take your wisdom mind out of the wind for one month, and experience the difference this makes.

 Lama Zopa Rinpoche, the founder and spiritual director of Kopan and the FPMT is expected to teach in the second half of the course.
-Lama Zopa Rinpoche has appointed Ven.
-Fedor, resident teacher at Aryatara Institute, as teacher and leader of this course.
+The Course leader will be appointed in June 2017.

 Booking is essential